 - Complete the SOPHAS online application and pay the non-refundable application fee.
 (Please note that the fee will vary according to the number of school designations)

-- International applicants must also submit TOEFL or IELTS scores
+- Submit TOEFL or IELTS scores (international students only)

 - Arrange to have one set of official transcripts from each institution attended sent to SOPHAS (the address is listed below)